simulation-based-inference/simulation-based-inference.github.io/_posts/2023-01-20-improving-effectiveness-of-simulation-based-inference-in-the-mas.md

 categories:
   - Physics
 tags:
-  - auto
+  - paper
 ---
 S Kulkarni, CA Moritz - IEEE Transactions on Parallel and …, 2023 - ieeexplore.ieee.org

-… Next, we propose a new parallelism-aware adaptation to simulation-based inference, designed to perform best in such a massively parallel regime.
+>… Next, we propose a new parallelism-aware adaptation to simulation-based inference, designed to perform best in such a massively parallel regime.
 The proposed adapted …

 Link to paper: [https://ieeexplore.ieee.org/abstract/document/10021877/](https://ieeexplore.ieee.org/abstract/document/10021877/)